 If they express an interest in your product again, it’s time to give them the final push.
 You can use product demos, free trials, promotional offers, and testimonials for this purpose.
 Next, send the lead’s details to your sales team and ensure that they close the sale.

 8. Delight Your Customers

 Your inbound marketing strategy doesn’t end once you’ve acquired a customer.
 You must continue to make them feel valued and special to earn their loyalty.
 Outline a concrete onboarding process to welcome new customers.
-Moreover, ensure that they receive prompt and helpful support in case of any issues.
+Moreover, ensure they receive prompt and helpful support in case of any issues.

 Keep sending tailor-made newsletters to build a strong rapport with them.
 Inform them about new products and features.
 You can take this up a notch by providing them with early access to a new product.
 Additionally, you should ask for their feedback to improve your product and impress them even further.